instaloader/instaloader/docs/cli-options.rst

    ``#hashtag`` or the profile name.
 Defaults to ``{date_utc}_UTC``.
    See :ref:`filename-specification` for a list of supported tokens.

+.. option:: --resume-prefix prefix

+   For many targets, Instaloader is capable of resuming a previously-aborted download loop.
+To do so, it creates a JSON file within the target directory when interrupted.
+This option controls the prefix for filenames that are used to save the information to resume an interrupted download.
+The default prefix is ``iterator``.

+   Resuming an interrupted download is supported for most, but not all targets.
+   JSON files with resume information are always compressed, regardless of :option:`--no-compress-json`.

+   This feature is turned off entirely with :option:`--no-resume`.

+.. option:: --no-resume

+   Do not resume a previously-aborted download iteration, and do not save such information when interrupted.

 .. option:: --user-agent USER_AGENT

    User Agent to use for HTTP requests.
 Per default, Instaloader pretends being